 Night Life in Prague

 Prague almost becomes an entirely different city when the sun goes down.
 With traditional beer halls with accordion players to sleek modern dancing clubs, the options for going out in Prague are truly endless.
-What is unique about the nightlife in Prague is the diversity of ages.
+What is unique about the nightlife in Prague is the diversity of the ages of the tourists.
 Don’t be surprised if you wind up in a traditional beer hall drinking with Grandfather Czech either and eating delicious food stalls on the streets afterward.
 The nightlife in Prague is truly not to be missed.

 This article is part of our popular series, Place To Go With Kids!